mollybeach/polliwog/README.md

                 sourcesForNextCall, sortedOrder);
                 // backtrack, remove the vertex
                 from the sorted
-                //order and put all of its children back to consider
+                //order and put all of its
+                //children back to consider
                 // the next source instead of the current vertex sortedOrder